ASFHyP3/hyp3-docs/docs/using/downloading.md

 The [On Demand Search](https://search.asf.alaska.edu/#/?maxResults=1000&searchType=On%20Demand "Vertex On Demand Search" ){target=_blank} in Vertex allows you to view the status of any job you have submitted for processing and download any product that has been successfully processed.
-You will need to sign in with [Earthdata Login credentials](https://urs.earthdata.nasa.gov/ "urs.earthdata.nasa.gov" ){target=_blank} before results will display, as described in our [Authentication documentation](authentication.md#authentication-in-vertex "Jump to the Authentication in Vertex section of the Authentication page").
+You will need to sign in to Vertex with [Earthdata Login credentials](https://urs.earthdata.nasa.gov/ "urs.earthdata.nasa.gov" ){target=_blank} before results will display, as described in our [Authentication documentation](authentication.md#authentication-in-vertex "Jump to the Authentication in Vertex section of the Authentication page").